ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

   ... -- same as getConfig
 ```

 We can see that this solution is a lot easier with less work to do.
-We just needed to add a Monad type constraint to the _getHost_ and _getPort_ functions.
+We just needed to add a Monad type constraint to the _getHost2_ and _getPort2_ functions.
 We also have no need for the _fromReader_ function which is a bonus!
 We can also call the _readWriteConfig_ function with _getConfig2_ instead of _getConfig_ and it all works:

 _readWriteConfig2_